github/opensource.guide/_articles/code-of-conduct.md

 Codes of conduct help protect not just your participants, but yourself.
 If you maintain a project, you may find that unproductive attitudes from other participants can make you feel drained or unhappy about your work over time.

 A code of conduct empowers you to facilitate healthy, constructive community behavior.
-Being proactive reduces the likelihood that you, or others, will become fatigued with your project, and helps you take action when someone does something you don’t agree with.
+Being proactive reduces the likelihood that you, or others, will become fatigued with your project, and helps you take action when someone does something you don't agree with.

 ## Establishing a code of conduct